nikolovlazar/nextjs-clean-architecture/README.md

   - `infrastructure` - **Infrastructure Layer** - holds implementations of repositories and services, and pulls in the interfaces from `application`
   - `interface-adapters` - **Interface Adapters Layer** - holds controllers that serve as an entry point to the system (used in Frameworks & Drivers layer to interact with the system)
 - `tests` - Unit tests live here - the `unit` subfolder's structure matches `src`
-- `next.config.mjs` - Next.js configuration - take note of the `webpack.BannerPlugin` line!
-That's how you setup [inversify](https://inversify.io) in Next.js, the _Inversion of Control_ library. ([I made a video about this](https://youtu.be/2NVYG5VDmwQ))
-- `tsconfig.json` - Take note of lines: 13, 14, and 15!
+- `next.config.mjs` - Next.js configuration
 - `vitest.config.ts` - Take note of how the `@` alias is defined!

 ## Layers explanation